-6. Refer to the Installing child safety seats with combination lap and shoulder belts section of this chapter for further instructions to secure the child safety seat.

-7. Tighten the child safety seat tether strap according to the manufacturer's instructions.
+- 6. Refer to the Installing child safety seats with automatic locking mode combination lap and shoulder belts and Installing child safety seats in cinch tongue combination lap and shoulder belt seating positions sections of this chapter for further instructions to secure the child safety seat. - 7.
+Tighten the child safety seat tether strap according to the manufacturer's instructions.